deepkaran/sandbox/indexing/wip.md

 How does indexer differentiate between messages for same catchup queue, is it based on different endpoint?
 - Do we create separate endpoints for each mutation queue/catchup queue?
 - What if after initial build is complete, backfill queue is being used and user wants to start another round of build procedure?
 Is it better to call index is ready only when it has caught up completely?
-- Discussion on catchup queue and mutation queue regarding stability timestamp history, when do we say recovery is complete and we start query?
+- When do we start persisting as per stability timestamps?
+ - When init build is in progress, indexer keeps storing history and then apply after build is complete
+ - Or after build is complete, then it stores and apply

 ####Recovery